Abu Omar al-Shishani: Death

 Batirashvili was reported killed on numerous occasions.
 In 2014, there were reports that he had been killed in various parts of Syria and Iraq in May, June, August and October, all of which proved to be untrue.
 On 13 November 2014, Chechen leader Ramzan Kadyrov posted on his personal Instagram account that Batirashvili had been killed, and posted a photo of a dead ginger-bearded man.
 However, the man in the photograph was not Batirashvili, and Kadyrov later deleted the post.
 Before the post was deleted, the statement was picked up and reported on by many media outlets around the world.
 The US Treasury Department added Batirashvili to its list of Specially Designated Global Terrorists on 24 September 2014.
 On 5 May 2015, The U.S. State Department Rewards for Justice Program announced a reward up to US$5 million for information leading to his capture.

 There were further reports of his death in 2015: in May, June and October.
-On December 27, Russian News Agency TASS, quoting EIN news, claimed that American special forces had captured Batirashvili near Kirkuk in Iraq.
+On 27 December Russian News Agency TASS, quoting EIN news, claimed that American special forces had captured Batirashvili near Kirkuk in Iraq.
 This report was denied by a US Department of Defense spokesman.

 In March 2016, several unnamed U.S. officials told CNN that Batirashvili may have been killed in a targeted airstrike on 4 March near the Syrian town of al-Shadadi; however, they were unable to confirm his death.
 Other officials said that he had been "critically injured" in the strike, and that U.S. military intelligence were assessing whether or not he had died.
-On 12 March, the Syrian Observatory for Human Rights (SOHR) reported that Batirashvili had become clinically dead following the U.S. airstrikes, with the ISIL commander in a critical condition and unable to breathe without the use of life-support machines.
+On 12 March, the Syrian Observatory for Human Rights (SOHR) reported that Batirashvili had become clinically dead following the U.S. airstrikes, with the IS commander in a critical condition and unable to breathe without the use of life-support machines.
 On 14 March 2016, two U.S. officials told CNN that there was confirmation that Batirashvili had died after the airstrike.
-A U.S. military spokesman erroneously "confirmed" that Batirashvili had died outside ISIL's main stronghold of Raqqa in Syria.
-ISIL's media wing Amaq News Agency in a released statement denied that he had been killed.
+A U.S. military spokesman erroneously "confirmed" that Batirashvili had died outside IS's main stronghold of Raqqa in Syria.
+IS's media wing Amaq News Agency in a released statement denied that he had been killed.

-On 13 July 2016, ISIL announced that Batirashvili had died during battle in the town of Al-Shirqat in Iraq.
+On 13 July 2016, IS announced that Batirashvili had died during battle in the town of Al-Shirqat in Iraq.
 The U.S. admitted that their previous claim of killing Batirashvili was incorrect and that they had targeted him again on 10 July 2016.
-They were still trying to verify whether Batirashvili had been really killed this time.
+The US was still verifying reports of Batirashvili's death.
 U.S. President Barack Obama confirmed Batirashvili's death during a press conference a month later.